eastsiderohit/antier/README.md

 5.)
 Make sure to make folder with name Argo and then under Argo folder make a folder with name Projects then put these files explorer.yaml, helm.yaml

+6.)
+Make sure to make folder with name Argo and then under Argo folder make a folder with name Secrets and put secret.yaml file